-Whether you’re a Photoshop or smartphone user, you need to develop the way you want to process each photo.
+Whether you’re a Photoshop or smartphone user, you need to develop the way you want to process each photo or video.
 This creates a cohesive feed no matter where you take your photos.

 With Photoshop, you can use Photoshop actions to process each photo with one click.
 If you’re not a Photoshop pro yet, you can find many free Photoshop actions out there to same and then tweak them to make the mood and style you’re trying to achieve.

 Lightroom is another great way to process photos.
 You can find Lightroom presets to achieve the same goal as Photoshop actions.
 There’s also a Lightroom app for your phone so you can process your photos on the go and still match your style.